zhangchl007/quay/README.md

 Add new environment varible "ENCRYPTED_ROBOT_TOKEN_MIGRATION_PHASE=new-installation"to support Quay community.

-If you adopt the Quay enterprise, you may contact with Jimmy Zhang,Please refer to the following link:
+If you adopt the Quay HA, Please refer to the following link:
 [Quay HA](https://github.com/zhangchl007/quay-ha)

 Quay Dockerfile